WestiferRobin/blackjack-front/README.md

 - Splash Screen
     - I need it to login in.....
 - Ending Functionality to Apply
+    - POLISH ALL OF THE UI IF NOT DONE ALREADY!!!!!!!!!
     - Look up on using ads on the website to generate revenue
     - Add some sounds if possible VERY SIMILAR TO VIDEO BLACKJACK
         - Replicate with Garageband or FL studio and apply the sounds because sounds are not free.